 Publicity can be opposed both to privacy and to secrecy.
 This entry will mostly be dealing with the latter meaning.
 In everyday life, calls for more transparency or openness in political and economic life may seem rather uncontroversial.
 Still, the precise reasons why and the extent to which publicity should be guaranteed are not straightforward.
 Moral and political philosophers, along with social scientists, have until now provided us with only fragmentary elements in this respect.
 We shall review here what has been gathered so far.

 This entry unfolds in three parts.
-We start with hypothetical publicity, and singularly with Immanuel Kant’s publicity test, contrasting his position with the one of Henry Sidgwick and looking both at the justification and implications of the Kantian test (Part I).
+We start with hypothetical publicity, and singularly with Immanuel Kant’s publicity test, contrasting his position with the one of Henry Sidgwick and looking both at the justification and implications of the Kantian test (§ 1).
 More precisely, our focus in this first part will be on two questions.
 First, what (if anything) justifies the importance of this test?
 Second,what are its implications for moral and political philosophy in general and for actual publicity in particular?
-Hypothetical publicity may appear to some readers as the only genuinely philosophical development on publicity, which justifies the fact that we will examine it first.
+Hypothetical publicity may appear to some readers as the only genuinely philosophical development on publicity, which justifies why we will examine it first.

-In a third (and shorter) section, we introduce the reader to a few dimensions of the concept of publicity as it is used in John Rawls’s work.
+In the third section, we introduce the reader to a few dimensions of the concept of publicity as it is used in John Rawls’s work.
 As for many other questions, Rawls has revived the topic.
 The ideas of “public rules” and “public reason” have now become important in political philosophy.
 We shall briefly present and discuss them.